vtex/php-connector/README.md

 In our example, we set up a simple form in which the customer can select a custom number of installments for the payment.
 The installments options are dynamic, based on the payment amount.

 To implement this flow, we created a new payment method called "myRedirectPaymentMethod".
-The initial authorization response for this method sends the status "undefined" along with a paymentUrl.
+The initial authorization response for this method sends the status "undefined" along with a `paymentUrl`.

-This paymentUrl should reference the payment somehow, here we went simply with setting the query string "paymentId= {{paymentId}}".
+This paymentUrl should reference the payment somehow, here we went simply with setting the query string `paymentId= {{paymentId}}`.

-The gateway will call this paymentUrl, and after the interaction is finished in this page, we should redirect the customer to the returnUrl, back to the checkout.
+The gateway will call this paymentUrl, and after the interaction is finished in this page, we should redirect the customer to the `returnUrl`, back to the checkout.

-The gateway also expects to receive the final authorization response on the callbackUrl.
+The gateway also expects to receive the final authorization response on the `callbackUrl`.

 ### Create payment response for redirect method
 ```json